suzannepk/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 #
 # To activate this environment, use
 #
-#     $ conda activate /ccsopen/home/<YOUR_USER_ID>/.conda/envs/h5pympi-ascent
+#     $ conda activate /ccs/home/<YOUR_USER_ID>/.conda/envs/h5pympi-summit
 #
 # To deactivate an active environment, use
 #
 #     $ conda deactivate
 ```

-Due to the specific nature of conda on Ascent, we will be using `source activate` instead of `conda activate` to activate our new environment:
+Due to the specific nature of conda on Summit, we will be using `source activate` instead of `conda activate` to activate our new environment:

 ```
-$ source activate /ccsopen/home/<YOUR_USER_ID>/.conda/envs/h5pympi-ascent
+$ source activate /ccs/home/<YOUR_USER_ID>/.conda/envs/h5pympi-summit
 ```

 The path to the environment should now be displayed in "( )" at the beginning of your terminal lines, which indicate that you are currently using that specific conda environment.